Acupuncture treats a variety of issues including, but not limited to:

 Are there any side effects?

-There may be slight bruising from the needles or lightheadness from getting up too quickly, however, most people experience a sense of calm and relaxation once the needles are in place.
-It is best to come to tratment after a light snack to avoid low blood sugar issues.
+There may be slight bruising from the needles or lightheadedness from getting up too quickly, however, most people experience a sense of calm and relaxation once the needles are in place.
+It is best to come to treatment after a light snack to avoid low blood sugar issues.
 After your treatment, give your body a moment to adjust.
-You may feel as if you've just woken up from a much needed rest.
+You may feel as if you've just woken up from a much-needed rest.

 Strenuous activity before and after acupuncture is not recommended.